 There is still more to be done after deploying a website.
-Website maintenance, general updates, or even adding new features are unavoidable and might be called for.
+Its maintenance, general updates, or even adding new features are unavoidable and might be included in your web development lifecycle.
 This can be facilitated by collecting feedback from the end-users of the website.

 The essence of maintenance as the final stage is to continually support and enhance your project.
 At the same time, it will put your mind at ease that you are not left alone even after the project has been handed over.

 What Team Do You Need to Develop a Website?